 You don't need a referral from your GP, you can refer yourself for treatment.
 Osteopathy can be provided independently or in conjunction with your GP.

-If you're a first-time patient at Osteopathy Plus, we'll ask you to complete a brief "New Patient" form for our records.
-Your Osteopath will also take a detailed "Case History".
-This is so that they can pinpoint the problem and offer you the best personalised care.
 In order to listen to you fully and capture the necessary information, first appointments are longer than normal.
 Typically taking up to one hour.
 All of your conversations, notes and personal information are completely confidential.

 During your first consultation your Osteopath will listen to you and make notes on your case history.
 This will include the issues that you have come in to talk about, your symptoms, when they developed and any changes in either the symptoms or general health since the onset of the problem.
 Then some background on any medication that you may be on and your past medical history.
 This allows your Osteopath to form an "holistic" picture, looking not only at the symptoms, but also your lifestyle an so on, so that they can understand why the problem has arisen.